 Virgin Australia bondholders to table rival deal for creditor vote - lawyer

-SYDNEY, July 10 (Reuters) - Virgin Australia Holdings Ltd VAH.AX bondholders plan to propose an alternative deal to creditors to the purchase by Bain Capital agreed by the company's administrator, a lawyer for the bondholders said on Friday.
+SYDNEY, July 10 (Reuters) - Virgin Australia Holdings Ltd VAH.AX bondholders plan to propose to creditors a debt-to-equity swap as an alternative deal to the purchase by Bain Capital agreed by the company's administrator, a lawyer for the bondholders said on Friday.

-Singapore's Broad Peak Investment Advisers and Hong Kong's Tor Investment Management plan to put forward an alternative deed of company arrangement (DOCA) to a vote at a creditor's meeting next month, said Ian Jackman, a lawyer representing them.
+Singapore's Broad Peak Investment Advisers and Hong Kong's Tor Investment Management plan to put forward an alternative deed of company arrangement (DOCA) to a vote at a creditor's meeting next month, the lawyer Ian Jackman said.

 "The administrators will no doubt put forward a DOCA that represents the Bain transaction at the second meeting of creditors," he said at a court hearing.